Vice Media: Further expansion (2012–2017)

+Decline (2018–2022)

+In March 2018, Vice Media co-founder Shane Smith announced he would no longer continue as CEO and would take on the new title of Executive Chairman.
+Former A+E Networks CEO Nancy Dubuc succeeded Smith as CEO.
+"Smith will now be focused on creating content and strategic deals and partnerships to help grow the company."
 On 20 August 2018, Vice's Munchies and Fremantle Media signed a deal with Triple Five Group to gain control of the food hall at American Dream Meadowlands.
 The food hall was expected to open in April 2019.
 In November 2018, The Wall Street Journal reported that Vice Media was looking to trim its workforce by 10–15%, relying on attrition rather than layoffs.
 The same month, CEO Nancy Dubuc told an audience at The New York Times Dealbook conference that Vice would return to profitability the following year.
 In March 2019, it was reported that Vice Media was looking to raise another $200 million in funding.

 On 1 May 2019, Vice consolidated many of its web channels back into one central platform turning them into feature sections.
 The move included independent Munchies, Noisey, Motherboard, Broadly, Free, Amuse, Tonic, Waypoint, and Vice Sports.
 Vice also ended its block on the ad industry's keyword blacklist of 25 terms.
 On 3 May 2019, Vice Media announced that it raised $250 million in debt from George Soros and other investors.
 In October, Vice Media announced that it was acquiring Refinery29.
 The deal, worth a reported $400 million, valued the combined company at $4 billion.

-In May 2020, Vice media announced they were laying off more than 150 staff due to financial difficulties.
+In May 2020, Vice Media announced they were laying off more than 150 staff due to financial difficulties.
 In June 2020, Vice Media launched an investigation into allegations of subsidiary Refinery29's toxic work environment.